The Solution to Vertigo

 So if your mate is irritating you right off the edge of your cliff . . .

-You can start practicing this stuff right now.
+You can start training right now.

 Because you do have a choice, my lovely.